Mikuláš Peksa

-Mikuláš Peksa (born 18 June 1986 in Prague) is a Czech biophysicist, activist and Czech Pirate Party politician.
-He was elected as a Member of the European Parliament in the 2019 election, and sits as a member of the Greens–European Free Alliance parliamentary group.
+Mikuláš Peksa (born 18 June 1986) is a Czech biophysicist and politician for Volt Europa.
+He was elected as a Member of the European Parliament for the Czech Pirate Party in the 2019 election, and sat with the Greens–European Free Alliance parliamentary group.

-Early career and the Czech Pirate Party
+Early career

 Peksa studied biophysics at the Faculty of Mathematics and Physics of the Charles University in Prague, focusing on nuclear magnetic resonance, and worked as a researcher and a software engineer.

+Political career

+Pirate Party

 Peksa joined the Czech Pirate Party in 2013.
 In the 2017 Czech legislative election, he was elected a Member of the Chamber of Deputies.

-European Parliament

-Election

-In the 2019 European election, he was elected as a Member of the European Parliament along with Marcel Kolaja and Markéta Gregorová.
-Upon joining the European Parliament, he left his position of Deputy of the Czech Parliament on 6 June 2019.
+In the 2019 European election, he was elected as a Member of the European Parliament along with Marcel Kolaja and Markéta Gregorová, and stood down as a deputy of the Czech Parliament on 6 June 2019.
 He joined the Greens–European Free Alliance parliamentary group.